arthur-zheng/FEIQ/this.md

 ### 4. Arrow Functions

-In ECMAScript 6, arraw functions was introduced.
-One of arrow function's features is that it **automatically** bind _this_ for you.
+In ECMAScript 6, arrow functions was introduced.
+One of arrow function's features is that it **automatically** bind `this` for you.
 ```js
 const jon = {
     firstName: 'Jon',